posva/unplugin-vue-router/README.md

   // an object, or an array of those.
   routesFolder: 'src/pages',

-  // allowed extensions to be considered as routes
+  // allowed extensions for components to be considered as pages
+  // can also be a suffix: e.g. `.page.vue` will match `home.page.vue`
+  // but remove it from the route path
   extensions: ['.vue'],

   // list of glob files to exclude from the routes generation